 - Victoria Makes Music (VMM)

-CMVic, in partnership with The Australian Music Association (AMA) and the Make Music Alliance will be coordinating what shapes to be the biggest community music event in Victoria OF ALL TIME!
-This will be part the international Make Music Day 2018, on June 21st, when musicians in over 120 countries and 800 cities around the world turn public spaces into music stages.
-Tens of thousands of amateur and professional musicians, jazz combos, bands and orchestras and MCs come out to perform in streets, parks and public places.
+CMVic, in partnership with The Australian Music Association (AMA) and the Make Music Alliance coordinated what shaped to be the biggest community music event in Victoria OF ALL TIME!
+This was part of the international Make Music Day 2018, on June 21st, when musicians in over 120 countries and 800 cities around the world turned public spaces into music stages.
+Tens of thousands of amateur and professional musicians, jazz combos, bands and orchestras and MCs came out to perform in streets, parks and public places.
 Schools are encouraged to showcase their music programs for the public too.
 With French origins dating back to 1982, Fete De La Musique crossed the Atlantic 11 years ago with the debut of Make Music New York.
 In 2018 Australia joins the party!
 Make Music Day will also be happening in 2019, so look out for further details and contact us for any ideas you may have for local events!

 This project started in 2017 and aims to empower recently arrived and settled refugees from Assyrian Chaldean background to establish a Women's Choir.
 Singing together can heal and builds connection and reduces the pain of dislocation and loss from the persecution they have suffered.Singing can strengthen connection to each other and promotes the Chaldean language.
 This will be project supported by a partnership between Community Music Victoria and Foundation House achieved through leadership training,and providing and developing resources and opportunities for wider social connection.